Overall exam statistics

 - Log in to GradeHub

-Select the class and test you want to view reports for
+- Select the course and exam you want to view reports for

-- A Kuder-Richardson 20 (KR-20) internal measure of test reliability, which determines the the consistency of a test.
+- Test Reliability using a Kuder-Richardson 20 (KR-20) internal measure of test reliability, which determines the consistency of a test.
 The higher the reliability, the more likely you would produce similar results administering the same test to the same class

 - The class Mean and Highest and Lowest Scores

 - The Standard Deviation, which is the percentage spread of scores from the mean.
 A smaller standard deviation means scores are "tightly" spread around the mean.
 Whereas, a high standard deviation indicates a large variation in exam results.

 - To convert the standard deviation from a percentage to points, multiply the % standard deviation on the Analyze Results report by the total points possible on the exam.

 - The Student Scores Density graphs the number of students receiving a given score on the vertical axis with the percent obtained on the horizontal axis.

 - Select the Distribution tab to view a distribution of scores in 10% increments